araspitzu/maven-graal/README.md

 for the native image (to support HTTPS) `java.library.path` system property must be set at runtime to point to a directory where the dynamic library for the SunEC provider is located.

-After the server starts you can access [http://localhost:8086/graal-hp-size](http://localhost:8086/graal-hp-size) which will make an HTTPS request to the GraalVM home page using Akka HTTP client and return the size of the response.

 ## What works
 - Akka-actor 2.5
 - Akka-http 10.1.8 (see `/json` endpoint for a demo)